 We have chosen background as transparent, icon size as 192.
 You can choose icon size as per your requirements.

-In conclusion, we have discussed how to create and convert a scalable vector graphic to favicon.ico with Ubuntu distribution using packages Inkscape and Imagemagick.
+In conclusion, we have discussed how to create and convert a scalable vector graphic to favicon.ico with Ubuntu using packages Inkscape and Imagemagick.